itspriddle/apnd/README.markdown

     # Set the host/port APND is running on
     # (not needed if you're using localhost:22195)
+    # Put this in config/initializers/apnd.rb for Rails
     APND::Notification.upstream_host = 'localhost'
     APND::Notification.upstream_port = 22195

+    # Initialize some notifications
     notification1 = APND::Notification.new(
       :alert  => 'Alert!',
       :token  => 'fe15a27d5df3c34778defb1f4f3880265cc52c0c047682223be59fb68500a9a2',